ddttom/doc2web/docs/prd.md

 - **Generate section IDs for direct navigation to numbered headings and paragraphs**
 - **Implement proper hanging indent behavior for TOC entries and numbered content**
 - **Extract and position header images with fidelity to original DOCX positioning**
-- **Generate properly formatted HTML with indentation and line breaks for improved readability and debugging**
+- **Generate compact HTML output with optimized whitespace removal while preserving newlines for improved file size and performance**
 - **Enhance table presentation with professional styling, semantic structure, and accessibility features**
 - **Ensure proper bullet point display and indentation from DOCX documents with enhanced CSS specificity**
 - **Ensure proper italic text conversion from DOCX to HTML with comprehensive style mapping and validation**
 - **Fix hanging indentation display issues for numbered headings and paragraphs with CSS rule conflict resolution and enhanced specificity**
+- **Remove page numbers from Table of Contents entries for web-appropriate navigation**

 #### 3.1.2 Style Preservation